 Next up, we have DSLRs.
 Due to their enormous lens lineups, we’ll be sticking with Canon DSLR cameras and Nikon DSLR cameras.
 Other manufacturers such as Sony also offer great DSLRs, though they’re a bit more limited when it comes to lens compatibility.

 All Canon DSLRs are compatible with EF lenses (also known as EOS lenses), and all Nikon DSLRs are compatible with F-mount lenses.
 There are thousands of zoom and prime lenses, ranging from ultrawide and wide-angle to telephoto, and everything in between — even specialty tilt-shift lenses.
-The more affordable Canon APS-C cameras are also compatible with EF-s lenses, and APS-C Nikons are compatible with Nikon DX lenses.
+The more affordable Canon APS-C cameras are also compatible with EF-s lenses, and APS-C Nikon camera bodies are compatible with Nikon DX lenses.

 Best action cameras